RKLong/Movies-ETL/README.md

 # Movies-ETL
-UCB Challenge: Extract, transform and load data from datasets (from  different sources) to an existing database.
+UCB Challenge: Extract, transform and load data from datasets (from  different sources) to an existing database in PostgresSQL

 # Overview of the Analysis